Student Union (Florida State University): 1970s-1980s-1990s

 In 1974 the "University Union" complex was named for Ross R. Oglesby, Professor of Government and dean of students for ten years.
 He was instrumental in the 1964 Union expansion and remodel.
 At the 1975 dedication, he was identified as a key University Union planner and “a friend of students”.
 The Oglesby Union Board had jurisdiction over buildings that housed dozens of departments with one exception: the Union Post Office Building.

 The state's Capital Improvement Trust Fund (CITF) provided $9 million to renovate and expand the "Oglesby Union" complex in 1988.

 The 96150 sqft "Turner Building" was constructed and renovation of 60000 sqft in the original complex was completed providing a computer lab, a Senate chamber, a video center, thirteen additional meeting rooms, six retail locations, an Art Center, twenty new offices and a video games arcade.

 Another $3 million for an expansion/renovation project was received from the CITF in 1995, earmarked for the 1964 "Activities Building".
 The roof was replaced, water & sewer lines were relocated, and restrooms were modernized.
 Additional meeting rooms and offices were constructed.

+The new Student Union contained a post office, a bookstore, a restaurant, study rooms, conference rooms, and rooms for student groups.
+Russell T. Pancoast & Associates designed the building.
+In 1964, the university expanded the Student Union with four more buildings: Student Activities, Crenshaw bowling alley, Moore Auditorium, and the Davis food service building.
+The Turner building was added to the Union Complex in 1988.
+Four of these buildings were demolished in 2018 to make way for the new Student Union.